finom/vovk/docs/docs/client.md

 ## Automatically generated endpoints

-If the API (or part of it) of the Vovk app isn't going to be exposed for remote use, you can avoid endpoint definition completely.
+If the API (or part of it) of Vovk app isn't going to be exposed for remote use, you can avoid endpoint definition completely.
 All HTTP decorators have `.auto()` method that generates endpoint name automatically from controller name and static method name.

 ```ts
 // /src/vovk/hello/HelloController.ts - the back-end